pfaffman/discourse-user-creator/README.md

     DISCOURSE_API_USER=system
     DISCOURSE_PASSWORD="Thisisstrangelysafepassword"

-The script will read `CREATE_USER_DEFAULTS` file the script will read them from there, probably deleting them if you set them elsewhere, arguably a bug.
+The script will read these values from `CREATE_USER_DEFAULTS`, probably deleting them if you set them elsewhere, arguably a bug.

 Get your API key from https://yoursite/admin/api/keys